twa-dev/webpack-boilerplate/Readme.md

 }
 ```

-**Important:** you have to buy Ngrok subscription if you want to register fixed subdomain names.

-Your local website will be available on _https://{subdomain}.{region}.ngrok.io/_.
+Now if you run `yarn start`, your local version of TWA will be available on _https://{subdomain}.{region}.ngrok.io/_.
 That's it.
 All you need to do is to [set](https://core.telegram.org/bots/webapps#launching-web-apps-from-the-menu-button) this URL as Menu Button URL.